andreasabel/inCode/entry/introduction-to-singletons-1.md

 **library** makes using this pattern extremely easy and smooth to integrate into your existing code.

-You can see all of the "manual singletons" code in this post [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door.hs), and then see the code re-implemented using the *singletons* library [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/DoorSingletons.hs).
+You can see all of the “manual singletons” code in this post [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door.hs), and then see the code re-implemented using the *singletons* library [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/DoorSingletons.hs).

-However, remember the question that I asked earlier, about creating a `Door` with a given state that we don't know until runtime?
+However, remember the question that I asked earlier, about creating a `Door` with a given state that we don’t know until runtime?
 So far, we are only able to create `Door` and `SingDS` from types we *know* at compile-time.
-There is no way we have yet to convert a `DoorState` from the value level to the type level -- so it seems that there is no way to "load" a `Door s` with an `s` that depends on, say, a file's contents, or user input.
+There is no way we have yet to convert a `DoorState` from the value level to the type level – so it seems that there is no way to “load” a `Door s` with an `s` that depends on, say, a file’s contents, or user input.
 The fundamental issue is still *type erasure*.

-In Part 2, we will delve into how to overcome this and break through from the barrier of the dynamic "unsafe" runtime to the world of safe, typed, verified code, and see how the *singletons* library gives us great tools for this.
+In Part 2, we will delve into how to overcome this and break through from the barrier of the dynamic “unsafe” runtime to the world of safe, typed, verified code, and see how the *singletons* library gives us great tools for this.
-Afterwards, in Part 3, we will learn to express more complicated relationships with types and type-level functions using defunctionalization and the tools from the *singletons* library, and finally break into the world of actual "type-level programming".
+Afterwards, in Part 3, we will learn to express more complicated relationships with types and type-level functions using defunctionalization and the tools from the *singletons* library, and finally break into the world of actual “type-level programming”.

 As always, let me know in the comments if you have any questions!
 You can also usually find me idling on the freenode `#haskell` channel, as well, as *jle\`*.